mister-god/hatboy/README.md

 HatBoy is a tool designed for ethical penetration testing and browser vulnerability assessment.
 It allows you to create phishing templates and capture victim data, including camera, microphone, and location information.

 ## Features
-- Launch phishing templates via Localhost, Cloudflared, or LocalXpose.
+- Launch phishing templates via Localhost or Cloudflared.
 - Automatically save victim data in separate folders named after their IP addresses.
 - Capture and log data securely for ethical testing purposes.
 - Editable templates for customization.